bibekjodd/next-api-handler/README.md

 ## Next Api Handler

-Easy to use ExpressJS like api handler for Next Api Routes
+Easy to use ExpressJS like api handler for Next Api Routes with Error wrapped middleware

 ### Install Project Dependencies